Your credit report

 • The information in your credit report may have an impact on whether you’ll qualify for a loan and how much interest you’ll have to pay.
 Plus, potential employers may view your credit report.

-• Review your credit report annually to make sure that there aren’t any mistakes.
+• Review your credit report from time to time to make sure that there aren’t any mistakes.
 Check it out when you’re going to apply for a loan, like a student loan, mortgage, or auto loan.

 • The Fair Credit Reporting Act (FCRA) requires each nation-wide consumer reporting agency to give you a free copy of your credit report every 12 months.
 Request a copy from AnnualCreditReport.com or call 877-322-8228.